+REVIEWER(S): Dean of Administration and Finance (Title IX Coordinator)

-REVIEWER(S): Title IX Coordinator Dean of Student Affairs and Enrollment Management Chair, Academic Progression Graduation
+Dean of Student Affairs and Enrollment Management

+Chair, APG

 POLICY

 Carolinas College of Health Sciences does not tolerate sexual harassment (quid pro quo harassment, hostile environment harassment, sexual assault, dating violence, domestic violence and stalking), discrimination, or retaliation and will endeavor to protect students and teammates from inappropriate actions by others.
 The College complies with Title IX of the Education Amendments of 1972, and its implementing regulations, which prohibit sexual harassment and sex discrimination in the College's educational programs and activities.
 Title IX also prohibits retaliation for asserting claims of sexual harassment and sex discrimination.